fauu/Kamite/README.md

 # [RELOADABLE]
 ui: {
-  # The client’s user interface layout: standard, standard_flipped
+  # The client's user interface layout (standard, standard_flipped)
   layout: standard

+  # Hide non-essential interface elements until mouse hover
+  focusMode: no

   notebook: {
-    # Whether to automatically collapse the client's notebook to just its tab
+    # Automatically collapse the client's notebook to just its tab bar,
-    # bar, expanding it only when it's being interacted with
+    # expanding only when it's being interacted with
     collapse: no

     # (25-90) The height of the client's notebook as a percentage of the total